KarimAziev/picar-x-racer/README.md

 pip install tflite-runtime
 ```

 Then you can run the application.
-If you encounter errors, such as 'Failed to load delegate from libedgetpu.so.1.0 with tflite_runtime', you may need to download a pre-built wheel that matches your `libedgetpu` version and Python version.
+If you encounter errors, such as `Failed to load delegate from libedgetpu.so.1.0 with tflite_runtime`, you may need to download a pre-built wheel that matches your `libedgetpu` version and Python version.

 **Steps:**